 Ecosystem services to alleviate iodine, selenium and zinc malnutrition in sub-Saharan Africa

-This Partnership and Project Development Grant (PPDG) ran for six months.
+This Partnership and Project Development (PPD) grant ran for six months.
 The funds supported the formation of a new multinational consortium.

-The primary output of the PPDG was a Research Consortium Grant (RCG).
+The primary output of this grant was a Research Consortium Grant (RCG) application.
 The RCG aimed (1) to improve our understanding of the role of ecosystems services provision in alleviating trace element malnutrition, (2) to enhance existing Malawian training, R&D and monitoring capabilities in trace element biogeochemistry, and (3) to facilitate and support regional knowledge exchange on trace elements within sub-Sarahan Africa.

 The main activities for the consortium were to compile existing biogeochemical and nutritional trace element data, to identify knowledge gaps, and to engage in transdisciplinary networking.
 These activities were integrated at a workshop in Malawi (Sept.
 2010).
 The workshop identified local stakeholders to involve in the RCG.
 Workshop topics included: 1. defining roles and responsibilities; 2. evidence gathering and preliminary hypothesis testing; 3. assessing expertise, facilities, logistics and training requirements; 4. facilitating new stakeholder partnerships; 5. determining scope, timelines and costs for RCG project delivery.

 Four specific objectives were addressed: